Maharashtra elections: Average victory margin of candidates was 49 per cent of total votes polled

 116(44 per cent) out of 264 crorepati MLAs analysed have won with a vote share of 50 per cent and above.

 5 MLAs have won with a margin of victory of less than 1,000 votes.
-9 MLAs have won with more than 50per cent of margin of victory.
+9 MLAs have won with more than 50 per cent of margin of victory.

 MLAs with Declared Criminal Cases and their Margin of Victory: